How to copy a table from PDF to Excel: 8 methods explained

 Lastly, you can use Excel itself.
 Excel has a built-in PDF import feature that lets you extract tables from PDFs without additional software.

-How do I copy a table from PDF to Excel without losing formatting?
+How to copy a table from PDF to Excel without losing formatting?

 To copy a table from PDF to Excel without losing formatting, use an AI-powered tool like Nanonets.
 Simply upload your PDF, let the tool automatically extract the tables, and download the data in Excel format.
 This preserves the original table structure and formatting.